-This article first appeared in Christian Research Journal, volume 34, number 01 (2011).
-For further information or to

-	subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in Christian Research Journal, volume 34, number 01 (2011). he full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal go to: https://www.equip.org/product/crj-subscription/

-	The anti-God, anti-truth, and anti-democratic philosophy of Friedrich Nietzsche (1844–1900) is currently very

-	influential and in need of critical examination.
-In this article, I set out some salient features of Nietzsche’s

-	philosophy—God is dead, perspectivism versus truth, slave-master morality, will to power, the superman—and argue that

-	his philosophy is deeply problematic.
-Indeed, Nietzsche’s startling moral views should waken critical thinkers from
+The anti-God, anti-truth, and anti-democratic philosophy of Friedrich Nietzsche (1844–1900) is currently very influential and in need of critical examination.
+In this article, I set out some salient features of Nietzsche’s philosophy—God is dead, perspectivism versus truth, slave-master morality, will to power, the superman—and argue that his philosophy is deeply problematic.
+Indeed, Nietzsche’s startling moral views should waken critical thinkers from philosophical slumber.

-	philosophical slumber.

 There are three major criticisms of Nietzsche’s philosophy.
 First, Nietzsche’s slave-master morality has the makings of a moral nightmare because the will to power of the so-called superman/superior person is allowed to trample over others if the superman so desires; but we know such a moral view is false.
 Second, Nietzsche’s claims (1) that there is no truth and (2) that all knowledge is a matter of perspective (interpretation) are both self-refuting.
 The latter claim, moreover, also involves a debilitating infinite regress.
 Third, contrary to what Nietzsche would have us think, there are good reasons for thinking that God is not dead.